-The Company generates revenue from product sales and research and development agreements with government agencies and other third parties.
+The Company generates revenue from product sales and research and development agreements with third parties.
 The Company recognizes revenue in accordance with FASB ASC Topic 605, Revenue Recognition ("ASC 605").
 Accordingly, the Company recognizes revenue when all of the following criteria have been met: